- How to Search

 Resuming our search for recipes super fast to prepare, with almonds but no milk nor “almond butter” and then restricting it to only show recipes for the Keto diet, we’ll get very few results.

-That happens a bit too often, so in order to try to give more recipe
+That happens a bit too often, so in order to try to find more options,

 Empirically, we see that higher confidence (